Finder: Searching for Files

 ->from($dir)

-The Finder also allows you to filter results using custom functions.
-The function receives an Nette\Utils\FileInfo object as a parameter and must return true to include the file in the results.
+Finder also allows filtering results using custom callbacks.
+The callback receives a Nette\Utils\FileInfo object as a parameter and must return true for the file to be included in the results.

-Example: search for PHP files that contain the string Nette (case-insensitive):
+Example: searching for PHP files containing the string 'Nette' (case-insensitive):

 Finder::findFiles('*.php')